dm-guy/utm-alternative/README.md

 Q: Why Javascript?<br />
 A: Cross-platform, server-side agnostic solution.

-Q: What to do if I use the utm_campaign any way and I don't use Adwords auto-tagging?<br />
+Q: What to do if I use the utm_campaign anyway and I don't use Adwords auto-tagging?<br />
 A: From version 2.0 you can do it more easily.
 Change "tracking_parameter" to "utm_campaign".
 Alternatively, just make the habit to add src=XXX to the target URL.
 You can make it identical to the utm_campaign so you keep track of your campaigns easily.
 Read "Tagging URLs" readme file for more information on using the plugin.

 Q: So is the UTMZ campaign value adds up to the cookie each time the user enters the site?<br />